shobrook/saplings/README.md

 #### Step 2: Define a `run` method

-After defining the function schema, the next step is to actually implement the function.
-This logic should live in an asynchronous method called `run`.
+We've defined the function schema.
+Now we need to actually implement the function.
+The implementation should live in an asynchronous method called `run`.
 When the agent calls your tool, `run` is what will execute the tool call.
-It should have the same parameters you defined in Step 1, as well as `**kwargs`.
+It should have the same arguments as the parameters you defined in the previous step, as well as `**kwargs`.
 And it should return the result of the function call.
-The return type can be anything you want.

 **Example:**